 Freemium apps have many advantages over the paid ones.
 Users get acquainted with the app and are more willing to part with a bit of money from time to time.
 Developers get their stream of revenues and develop even more fabulous apps.
 However, there are always flies in the ointment.
 Sometimes in order to maximize their revenues, developers make a game impossible to complete without additional in-app purchases.
 A user cannot win it unless he or she pays for the additional items.
 Such tricks are really obnoxious.
 Moreover, even constant IAP offers can spoil gaming experience.
 Some developers go that far as to forget to inform users that their app contains IAPs.
 It becomes really disappointing in apps for children, some of which have recently been labelled as deceptively costly games.
 In general, the freemium secret is simple: get the mixture just right and users will pay for that cute gown, cool plasma sword or anything of the kind.

 These are the most popular ways for developers to get revenues from an Android app.
 However, there is a range of less used strategies which can generate good revenues when applied at the right app and at the right time.
 The affiliate and referral strategies are a smart choice in some fashion, style or wellness apps, which are directly connected to some product.
 When the user clicks on the relevant content, the developer gets his or her own commission from the retailer or manufacturer.

-To make a long story short, there is no certain approach to app monetization that works wonders.
+To cut a long story short, there is no certain approach to app monetization that works wonders.
 Stories on a raving success of a lucky developer are destined to remain stories for tabloids and web buzz only.
 However, when creating an app, one must give a second thought to the above.
 May your app generate high revenues!